Delkarix/Memory-Tools/README.md

 # Memory-Tools
 A program that provides a series a tools specially designed to manipulate process memory in interesting ways.
-Tested on Windows 10. **Memory Tools v2.7** is recommended.
+Built and tested on Windows 10.
 The downloads can be found [here](https://github.com/Delkarix/Memory-Tools/releases).

+> **NOTE**: This repository is a recreation of my old one.
+While experimenting with another one of my programs (`Peter Griffin`), the Visual Studio files became corrupted and the application completely broke.

 ## Current Features
 ### Current Features